 - Parodied in The Simpsons in the "Mr. Sparkle" commercial.

-- Icy in Winx Club, or at least the French dub, has a couple of attacks with English names.
-The original Italian also has plenty, considering the heroine is named Bloom, there's a character named Icy, and "Winx" is a pun on wings.
-Whether this is due to it being influenced by anime, or due to the creator's wife being Singaporean, is up for debate.
+- Many characters Winx Club have attacks with English names.
+The original Italian also has other examples, such as Bloom (one of the Winx), and Icy (one of the Trix).
+Moreover, "Winx" is a pun on wings.note Whether this is due to it being influenced by anime, or due to the creator's wife being Singaporean, is up for debate.